Abibubble/ms4-lead-shot-hazard/README.md

 * [Dave Horrocks](https://github.com/DaveyJH) for helping me understand the Django testing for this project, and for being incredibly patient with me through the process.
 * My partner Conor Nye for his continuous support throughout my coding journey.
 * [Eve Crabb](https://github.com/evecrabb), for her support through my learning.
-* My bandmates in Lead Shot Hazard, for giving me the inspiration to create this site.
+* My bandmates in Lead Shot Hazard, for inspiring me to create this site.

 [Back to the top](#lead-shot-hazard)